Skip to content

 retention-days: -1

-• Lower autosave-interval reduces worst-case balance loss after an unclean stop.
+• Lower persistence.autosave-interval-seconds reduces worst-case balance loss after an unclean stop.

 • pay.min-amount helps prevent spammy micro-transfers.